 Its goal : to propose guidelines to help all players in the plastics industry — manufacturers, transporters, processors — follow good housekeeping and pellet containment practices, to prevent pellet loss in waterways and oceans.

 As part of our contribution, through our involvement in the Plastics Europe association, Total:

 - Promotes Operation Clean Sweep® to customers and distributors of the association.

 - Manages the audit guidelines for manufacturing norms.

 - Demonstrates exemplary leadership.

 Total puts the Clean Sweep pledge into practice on the front line

 From commitment to action

-At the Feluy (BE) complex, Feluy teams invented a blower system to combat plastic pellet loss, winning a 2014 Employees' Choice Innovation Award for their solution.
+At the Feluy (BE) complex, Feluy teams invented a blower system to combat plastic pellet loss.

 This invention and other investments have been made to prevent pellet loss leading to a monthly pick up of three metric tons of pellets.
 That is 120 million pellets that will not end up in the environment.